 The Phoenix Pro meets all USAPA guidelines and is fit for noise restricted neighborhoods.
 Adding a list of features this paddle includes the Advanced Pro Poly Core that we’ve talked about early- the Paddletek core specifically designed to reduce vibrations.

-If your’re looking for a balanced paddle that offers both control and power, this paddle is worth a close look.
-It’s heavier than many of the other paddles by Paddletek right around 8 and half ounces it’s packs some punch (paddles range from 8.4 to 8.85 oz).
+If you’re looking for a balanced paddle that offers both control and power, this paddle is worth a close look.
+It’s heavier than many of the other paddles by Paddletek right around 8 and a half ounces it packs some punch (paddles range from 8.4 to 8.85 oz).

 The paddle is designed for balance and control with its perimeter weighting (compared to head weighted paddles).

-Who is the paddle for: based on its small grip (4 ¼”), large paddle face with velvet textured surface and balanced weight, I’d say this paddle is a good fit for someone looking for overall balance, large hitting surface and enough paddle texture for increased spin.
+Who is the paddle for based on its small grip (4 ¼”), large paddle face with velvet textured surface and balanced weight, I’d say this paddle is a good fit for someone looking for overall balance, large hitting surface and enough paddle texture for improved spin.

 Paddletek Power Play Pro Pickleball Paddle

 The Power Play Pro features head-weighting to increased power.
 The tapered head paired with the high sweet spot (due to head weight) makes this an attractive paddle for players looking to add power to their serve and long drives from the baseline.

 The paddle face is finished with a textured surface to help you put spin on your serve/shots.

 Who is this paddle for: this paddle would be a good option for anyone looking to add power without going too heavy (7.9 to 8.2 oz) who also wants the added benefit of a textured composite hitting surface.